 - Phone & phone chargers

-This is a list of stuff I usually bring with me, and quite frankly, pawn some of the stuff to Mr. RRR’s bag because he always under-packs, sorry not sorry.
+This is a list of stuff I usually bring with me, and quite frankly, pawn some of the stuff to Mr. RRR’s carry-on bag because he always under-packs, sorry not sorry.
 Obviously, everyone is different when it comes to packing and their needs for a trip.
 This is also based on a warm destination and staying somewhere without mini bottles of soap and blow dryers at the ready.
 We don’t typically travel to cold places, so that’s a whole ‘nother animal when it comes to packing.
 But really though, I just hope that someone can get some useful information from this list and get a better idea of what to bring on a 2 week trip, and maybe even give you an idea of something to add to your list.

-Reminder: Be smart when it comes to packing.
+Be smart when it comes to packing your carry-on.
 Bring versatile clothes that can be worn multiple times with different items.
 Don’t forget essentials like your phone, money or credit card and your ID or passport (although these are probably a given that aren’t likely to be forgotten), because really, besides the clothes on your back, those are the only things you absolutely need to travel.
 TSA website has some really great information about what is permitted and prohibited, link here.
 TSA is also really good at responding on Twitter if you send them a direct message asking about an item you’re concerned about bringing.

 Mr. RRR’s uses this carry-on bag from Amazon.
 It fits a lot of stuff, and it falls within most airline carry-on bag restrictions.
 I use a weekender by Sole Society, but it’s very similar to this one.
 Admittedly, I use the shoe compartment for stuffing rolled up clothes rather than shoes.
 Either way, it fits my needs without complaint and it’s been a great bag.